BoshiLee/WebImageView/README.md

 ## Installation:

-Drag `WebImageView.swift` and `InternetUtil.swift` to your XCode project.
+Drag `WebImageView.swift` to your XCode project.

 ## Contact Me
 Contact me with with email or linkedin